-i.
+- i.
 A new petition to amend an NCP shall be signed by property owner(s) representing at least 25% of the land area and at least 25% of the lots within the existing district, or by a majority vote of the City Council.
-Such petition shall include all specific proposed amendments to the development standards of the NCP.
+Such petition shall include all specific proposed amendments to the development standards of the NCP. - ii.

-ii.
 A public information meeting scheduled by the Planning Director for the purpose of informing property owners in the existing district of the nature of the pending request.
 The Planning Director shall send notice of the date, time, and place of the meeting by mail to all property owners within the proposed district and adjacent property owners.

-iii.
-An amended draft of the updated Neighborhood Character Plan shall be prepared in accordance with item E above.
+Applicants are also responsible for undertaking additional notification and engagement of property owners and adjacent property owners within the proposed district to encourage meeting attendance. - iii.
+An amended draft of the updated Neighborhood Character Plan shall be prepared in accordance with item E above. - iv.

-iv.
 A petition, indicating support for the City to amend the Neighborhood Character Plan, shall be filed with the Planning Director.
-The petition to proceed shall be signed by property owner(s) representing at least 51% of the land area and at least 51% of the lots within the proposed district or by a majority vote of City Council.
+The petition to proceed shall be signed by 51% of property owners within the geographic area of the proposed district or by a majority vote of City Council. - v.

-v.
 The Planning Commission shall hold a public meeting to hear comments on the amended NCP and make a recommendation to be forwarded to the City Council.
-The City Council shall hold a public hearing to consider the amendment to the NCP and render a decision.
+The City Council shall hold a public hearing to consider the amendment to the NCP and render a decision. - vi.

-vi.
 The amended Neighborhood Character Plan is effective upon Council adoption.

-14.4 RIO RESIDENTIAL INFILL OVERLAY
+14.5 RIO RESIDENTIAL INFILL OVERLAY